dltHub

 Recipe 3: Data quality with bad data filter

-API drift is common.
+API drift is common and usually quiet.
 A new column sneaks in.
 A number turns into a string.

 Your dashboards look fine.
 Pipelines keep running.
-But underneath, assumptions start to disagree.
-And by the time you notice, the damage is already done.
+But underneath, assumptions start to erode.
+By the time you notice, the damage is already done.

 One way to deal with this is to drop bad data early.
 In dlt, you do that with discard_row, which can be applied at the table, column, or datatype level.